Lecrapouille/zipper/README.md

 pwd
 ```

-- The Zipper lib force canonical paths in the archive.
+- The Zipper lib forces canonical paths in the archive.
 The following code works (will return `true`):

 ```c++
 zipper.add(input1, "foo/../Test1");
 ```

 because `foo/../Test1` is replaced by `Test1` (even if the folder `foo` is not present in the
-zip archive.
+zip archive).

 #### Vector and stream